tobiabocchi/flipperzero-bruteforce/README.md

     Protocol("CAME", 12, {"0": "-250 500 ", "1": "-500 250 "}, "-9000 250 "),
 ]
 ```

+Other attempts we made to shorten the bruteforce were:

+- Combining two 12 bit codes &rarr; ❌
+- Remove 1Bit from the end &rarr; ❌
+- Remove pilot signal &rarr; ❌
+- Remove second pilot signal &rarr; ❌
+- Remove half a bit from the end &rarr; ❌
+- Removing the pilot signal between the repetion &rarr; ❌

 Further testing will be performed for the other protocols.